alan-yahya/Materials-Informatics/README.md

 # Orbital Simulations

-A flask app exhibiting multiple scientific python libraries for chemistry and materials science informatics.
+A flask app demonstrating multiple scientific python libraries with cross-talk for chemistry informatics.
+Intended to complement  a literature-based scientific discovery pipeline (see ChemDataExtractor2.0).

-Acts as a demonstration notebook as well as providing boilerplate code for a number of functions and visualisations.

-A flask deployment of multiple scientific python libraries for material verification and visualisations.

-Built to complement a literature-based scientific discovery pipeline.

-Built as part of a material science pipeline, using NanoBERT and NanoSearch for the extrraction of relevant information from the literature.
-To this effect, Molecular structure analysis and MD simulation software is used.

-materials science visualisations.

-A comprehensive web application for simulating and visualizing various quantum, classical, and materials science phenomena.
+In this implementation, OpenBabel, ChEMBL and ChemML are used for property retrieval and basic modelling.
+Further analysis is managed by the MDAnalysis library.

 Built with Flask and modern scientific Python libraries.